iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 ======================
 When a module moves to its stow position, regardles of the reason for the stow, it follows a series of steps to stow properly.
 First, it begins either accelerating or decelerating in order to reach its stow position with its user-configured :ref:`stow acceleration <stow_movement_parameters>`.
 So if the module was still before, it will begin moving, but if it was spinning rapdily, it will keep spinning and gradually slow down.
-Once the module has come to a stop at the stow position, it will then choose whether it should try to actively :ref:`hold that position <stow_holding_position>` or coast itself, meaning that the module will not be driving itself and can spin freely.
-If the module is :ref:`interrupted <interrupting_stow>` at any time during the stow process, it will stop trying to stow.
+Once the module has come to a stop at the stow position, it will then perform its :ref:`ending hold behavior <stow_holding_position>`, which has multiple options.

 The diagram below summarizes the stow position feature's state transitions.
 Note that the stow process may be interrupted at any time, and that certain state transitions are configuration dependent.